 In Express mode, full configuration memory is the one condition that determines when the Configuration step is finished.
 DONE goes High as a result of filling the configuration memory completely.
 This marks the beginning of the Start-Up step.
-DONE's failure to go High generally indicates a problem with configuration such as the incomplete loading of configuration data.
+When DONE fails to go High, this generally indicates a problem with configuration such as the incomplete loading of configuration data.

-While a transition from Low to High on DONE indicates the completion of the configuration step, the configuration process, as a whole, ends with the last cycle of the Start-Up step, C4.
+While a transition from Low-to-High on DONE indicates the completion of the configuration step, the configuration process, as a whole, ends with the last cycle of the Start-Up step, C4.
 It is important to provide CCLK rising edges for all four start-up cycles.
 This amounts to clocking the entire configuration file, from the first byte of the header to the last start-up byte.

-Like DONE, the HDC and LDC outputs provide status on the device's progress to user operation.
+Like DONE, the HDC and $\overline{\text{LDC}}$ outputs provide status on the device's progress to user operation.
 HDC is High during configuration and takes on whatever I/O function is assigned to it at the time when all I/Os go active, in the Start-up step.
-Similarly, LDC is Low during configuration and takes on its respective I/O function when the I/Os go active as well.
+Similarly, $\overline{\text{LDC}}$ is Low during configuration and takes on its respective I/O function when the I/Os go active as well.

-Configuring Multiple SpartanXL FPGAs
+Configuring Multiple Spartan-XL FPGAs

-It is possible to configure any number of SpartanXL devices with a composite configuration data file.
+It is possible to configure any number of Spartan-XL devices with a composite configuration data file.
 The devices are connected to form a "daisy-chain" by connecting the DOUT output of one device to the CS1 input of the next.
 M1 must be tied Low for all devices so that Express mode is used throughout the chain.
-The CS1 input of the first (left-most) device in the chain is tied to V{CC}.
+The CS1 input of the first (left-most) device in the chain is tied to V{CC} .
 The DOUT output of the last (right-most) device in the chain is left open.
 See Figure 2 for an example of how the devices are connected together.
 D0-D7 is connected in parallel to all the devices in the daisy chain.

 The DONE output of all devices in the chain are tied together, as are the $\overline{\text{INIT}}$ outputs.
-Both these outputs are open-drain; therefore, they need to be pulled to Vcc for a High logic level.
-A 470 Ω pull-up resistor is recommended.
+Both these outputs are open-drain; therefore, they need to be attached to V{CC} in order to obtain a High logic level.
+A 4.7 K Ω pull-up resistor is recommended.

 A device can only accept configuration data if two conditions are met: CS1 is High and the configuration memory is not full.
-The High level on the CS1 input ensures that the first device is able to accept data.
-The INIT signal going High causes the DOUT of the first device to go LOW, disabling configuration of the rest of devices in the chain.
+The High level on the first CS1 input ensures that the first device is able to accept data.
+Once the header has been received (byte 0-byte 6), DOUT of the first device goes LOW, disabling configuration of the rest of devices in the chain.
 When the configuration memory of the first device is full, its DOUT goes High, enabling the next device in the chain to receive configuration data from the parallel bus.

 The line that connects the DONE outputs of all devices will not go High until all the configuration data has been loaded.
-The assertion of DONE marks the beginning of the Start-Up step.
+The assertion of DONE marks the beginning of the Start-Up sequence for all other devices simultaneously.

 For a daisy chain, the configuration data for the individual devices need to be combined into a single file.
-For details, see "Combining Files for a Daisy Chain" on page 8.
+For details, see Combining Files for a Daisy Chain, page 12.

 If the same configuration data file is to be loaded into more than one FPGA, then the devices can be connected with their configuration signals in parallel.
-See the Spartan Series Data Sheet for more information on daisy chain and parallel configuration.
+See the Spartan and Spartan-XL Families Field Programmable Gata Array data sheet for more information on daisy chain and parallel configuration.